All our sessions are private and confidential.

 It is important that the parents, athlete, and myself work as a team to ensure success.
 Sessions typically start with a group meeting, and end in the same way to ensure that we are all on the same page and working to one aim.

 My coaching is progressive and transformative.
-I have a focus on making the sessions fun, whilst I utilise the latest neuroscientific, psychological, and social insights to maximise the impact of our sessions.
+I have a focus on making the sessions fun, whilst I utilise the latest scientific insights to maximise the impact of our sessions.
+Sessions include mentoring, coaching, and training to suit the athlete.

 Firstly, well done for seeking out help for your child.
 Mental skills training, sport psychology, or mindset coaching is becoming more and more frequently used.
 Elite professionals all have their personal mindset coach and there is no reason not to start early.
 In fact, starting early may save you years of difficulty.